Generalized front propagation for spatial stochastic population models: Preliminaries and Statement of the Main Results

-The formation of singularities for surfaces evolving by MCF (i.e. when the velocity vector is ill-defined) is a ubiquitous phenomenon and a topic of major and ongoing interest.
-One way in which singularities form is when a connected surface pinches off, leaving multiple surfaces, as demonstrated by Grayson with the so-called ``barbell" surface \cite{Grayson89}.
-Critically, surfaces evolving by MCF may develop singularities even when started from smooth initial data.
-Let $\mathrm{T}$ denote the time when the first singularity forms.
-If one wishes to understand phase separation, results which hold only until time $\mathrm{T}$ give no information about the behaviour of the model after, even if there are natural ways to continue the flow past $\mathrm{T}$.
-Remedying this is one major motivation for revisiting the convergence results for stochastic models using generalized MCF.
+The formation of singularities for surfaces evolving by MCF (i.e. when the velocity vector is ill-defined) is a ubiquitous phenomenon and a topic of major ongoing interest.
+Surfaces evolving by MCF may develop singularities, even when started from smooth initial data.
+Let $\mathrm{T}$ denote the first time when a singularity forms.
+Without a weaker notion of MCF, results on models exhibiting phase separation evolving by MCF can only hold up to time $\mathrm{T}$.

 There have been two main approaches to extending the notion of MCF past the formation of singularities.
 One such approach is a weak geometric formulation introduced by Brakke \cite{Br}.
-The other approach is to use so-called PDE methods to interpret MCF past the time of singularities, and this is what we will next describe in detail.
+The other approach is a so-called PDE approach, and this is what we choose to work with in the present paper.